 - Pre-Application Enquiry Form Local Development (pdf 460kb)

-- Greater transparency in decision-making for everyone involved in the process
+- Greater transparency in decision-making

-- Greater predictability and certainty over the timing of key stages
+- Greater predictability and certainty with timescales

 - Faster decision-making